Exercise: Translation and protein-databases

 - Yeast has introns in some genes, could this be a major problem in this case?

-- Can an mRNA molecule contain more sequence than the gene in question?
+- Can a mature eukaryotic mRNA molecule contain more sequence than the coding region of the gene in question?

 >gi|4226|emb|Y00469.1| Yeast mRNA for profilin